 Not all destinations have the same needs.
 In Europe, roaming is sometimes enough, but outside the continent, an eSIM is almost mandatory.
 Here's a quick map of the most popular destinations, each with its specific guide so you can choose with real coverage and price data.

-• Europe: ideal for several countries on one trip.
-Check out the best eSIM for Europe.
+- Europe: ideal for multiple countries on one trip.
+See the best eSIM for Europe.

-• United States: expensive roaming, eSIM essential.
-Consult the eSIM for USA.
+- United States: expensive roaming, eSIM essential.
+Check the eSIM for USA.

 Whatever your route, the logic is the same: one country, its plan; several countries in an area, a regional eSIM.
-Explore all destination plans in our travel eSIM store and choose with the information from each guide.
+Explore all plans by destination in our travel eSIM store and choose with the information from each guide.

 An important nuance by region: within the European Union, many Spanish tariffs already include roaming, so for a short getaway to France or Italy, you might not need anything.
-But as soon as you leave the continent, the eSIM stops being optional.
-In the United States and Canada, classic roaming skyrockets; in Asia (Japan, Thailand, Vietnam, Indonesia), you save the most, because local networks are very cheap compared to what your company would charge; and in destinations in Africa or some remote islands, where buying a local SIM involves registration procedures, the eSIM saves you queues and paperwork.
-The practical rule: the further from Europe you travel, the more cost-effective the eSIM is compared to any alternative.
+But as soon as you leave the continent, the eSIM ceases to be optional.
+In the United States and Canada, classic roaming costs skyrocket; in Asia (Japan, Thailand, Vietnam, Indonesia), that's where you save the most, because local networks are extremely cheap compared to what your carrier would charge; and in destinations in Africa or some remote islands, where buying a local SIM involves registration procedures, the eSIM saves you queues and paperwork.
+The practical rule: the further you travel from Europe, the more cost-effective an eSIM is compared to any alternative.

 Common mistakes and how to avoid them

-eSIM is simple, but there are common pitfalls that ruin the experience.
-Knowing them in advance saves you the classic predicament of landing without internet.
-These are the most common issues travelers tell us about.
+eSIMs are simple, but there are common pitfalls that ruin the experience.
+Knowing them beforehand saves you the classic rush of landing without internet.
+These are the most common mistakes travelers tell us about.

-• Activating the plan too early: some plans start counting days upon installation.
-Install at home, activate at your destination.
+- Activating the plan too early: some start counting days upon installation.
+Install at home, activate at destination.

-• Not setting the eSIM as the data line: in settings, select the eSIM for mobile data and your number for calls.
+- Not setting the eSIM as the data line: in settings, set the eSIM for mobile data and your number for calls.

-• Forgetting WhatsApp: your Spanish number remains active, so using WhatsApp with the eSIM works without any changes.
+- Forgetting WhatsApp: your Spanish number remains active, so using WhatsApp with the eSIM works without changing anything.

-• Buying too few GBs: overestimate; recharging at your destination is easy, but running out in the middle of a trip is not.
+- Buying too few GB: estimate on the high side; topping up at your destination is easy, but running out in the middle of a trip is not.

 If you're unsure between eSIM and other options for long stays, compare with the guide on eSIM vs. portable Wi-Fi.
 With these four precautions, you'll have stable data throughout your trip without surprises.